seqscope/NovaScope/docs/prep_input.md

 #    min_match_len: 30
 #    min_match_frac: 0.66
 #    resource:
-#      assign_type: stdin    ## Options: filesize, stdin.
-If filesize, the resource will be calculated from no need to specify the three value below.
+#      assign_type: stdin    ## Options: "filesize", "stdin".
+If "filesize", there's no need to input the three values below, as the resources will be automatically determined based on the total size of the second set of sequencing FASTQ files.
 #      partition: standard
 #      threads: 10
 #      memory: 70000m